hhandika/simple-qc/README.md

 ```

 ## State of The Code
 The code is fully working and well-tested.
 It is, however, still at the early stage.
 Please, expect constant re-structuring and refactoring.
 If you are just using the program, you should not need to worry about it.

+## Citations
+I have no plan to publish it in a journal yet.
+My current plan is to eventually publish it in Zenodo.
+In the mean time, please use this Github repo if you cite this program.

+## Acknowledgment
+simpleQC is heavily inspired by [Phyluce](https://phyluce.readthedocs.io/en/latest/) pipeline.
+It was initially designed to tackle the limitation of the pipeline.
+Some of the ideas for the program was also inspired by [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) program.
+[Giovani Hernández-Canchola](https://scholar.google.com/citations?hl=en&user=B6rbNOEAAAAJ&view_op=list_works) tested the early version of the program and has provided invaluable feedback to further develop it.
+The iterator for Fasta was from [Rosetta Code](https://rosettacode.org/wiki/FASTA_format#Rust) that I modified to suit the needs for the program.
+Ultimately, thanks to [Rust-lang](https://www.rust-lang.org/) open-source developers and community in general for providing amazing documentations and libraries.